BryanZhao06/writeup-project-development-template-/README.md

 ## 2. Core Features & Capabilities
 List and briefly describe the main features or components of the tool.
-> **Docker Image**: Treated as a read-only template that contains all of the technologies we need, runtimes, and the tools needed to run our code
+> **Docker Image**: Treated as a read-only template that contains all of the technologies we need, runtimes, and the tools needed to run our code (blueprint)
-> **Docker Container**: A runnable instance of the image that contains everything needed to run our application
+> **Docker Container**: A runnable instance of the image that contains everything needed to run our application (the actual home)
 > **Docker Compose**: A tool for defining and running multi-container applications using a single YAML file to configure all the application's services
 ---